hpoon/HK-Mahjong-Trainer/README.md

-If you're looking to contribute, translations or otherwise, please see the [contributing guidelines](https://github.com/Euophrys/Riichi-Trainer/blob/develop/CONTRIBUTING.md) for instructions.

-This is a collection of tools designed to improve the play of Riichi Mahjong players.
+This is a tool designed to improve the play of HK Mahjong players, and is a fork of the original Riichi version.
 It includes an efficiency trainer to help players identify the best tile to discard, a replay analyzer to check the efficiency (and safety, if relevant) of a player's discards, an all-last trainer to assist with comebacks, and a few random utilities.

-When referring to efficiency here, we're referring to ukeire, which is the tile acceptance of the hand in the present.
+When referring to efficiency here, we're referring to tile acceptance of the hand in the present.
 There's no look-ahead for future efficiency.
-Ukeire is an easily measurable thing, and playing towards ukeire is sufficient for many players when combined with adequate defensive play.
-These tools are primarily aimed at people below Tokujou on Tenhou, and most Mahjong Soul players.
+It is an easily measurable thing, and playing towards it is sufficient for many players when combined with adequate defensive play.

-See the [itch.io page](https://euophrys.itch.io/mahjong-efficiency-trainer) for more information.

 # For Programmers:
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Make sure to run `npm install`, everyone's favourite command.